 Report on established KPIs and goals

-Building your authority in the social world will only help polish your skills for when it’s time to launch your own online course and build your own social presence.
+Building your authority in the social world will only help polish your skills for when it’s time to launch your own online course and build your own social presence—or online business.

 Whether you’re an expert embroiderer, know exactly the best sustainable living tips for small spaces, or are dreaming of sharing your love of latte art with the world, creating an online course or coaching business can be a powerful way to make money and get your knowledge out into the world.